Here is something you don’t expect to hear people say, “If you file bankruptcy your life will get better.”

 - The Bible is Against Bankruptcy: Well that is clearly not true.
 See What Does the Bible Say About Bankruptcy?
 Is Bankruptcy Scriptural?

-- My Credit Will Be Ruined for a Long Time: Again, another fallacy. it is actually stupid easy to rebuild your credit again and have excellent credit.
+- My Credit Will Be Ruined for a Long Time: Again, another fallacy. it is actually stupidly easy to rebuild your credit again and have excellent credit.
 Read How to Easily Rebuild and Repair Your Credit After Bankruptcy.
-And if you rebuild your credit it actually won’t matter if it’s listed.
+And if you rebuild your credit, it actually won’t matter if it’s listed.

 - I Won’t be Able to Get a Job: Wrong.
 This is just another false statement people make that is not supported by the facts.
 See Getting a Job After Bankruptcy.

-- I’ll Have to Tell People for the Rest of My Life I Filed Bankruptcy: Well there are other things you have to report for the rest of your life if asked.
-How about, did you ever have the mumps or chicken pox?
+- I’ll Have to Tell People for the Rest of My Life I Filed Bankruptcy: Well, there are other things you have to report for the rest of your life if asked.
+How about, did you ever have mumps or chickenpox?
 So what if someone asks if you ever filed bankruptcy?
-I would bet if you are reading this you have a good reason to file bankruptcy.
+I would bet if you are reading this, you have a good reason to file bankruptcy.
 Are you supposed to feel bad for the rest of your life for something beyond your control?
 Should the farmer who goes bankrupt from lack of rain feel ashamed for the rest of his life?
-Or how about the airline that files bankruptcy and priased for taking action?
+Or how about the airline that filed bankruptcy and praised for taking action?
 Bankruptcy is an act of people that are being responsible for their lives.
 Not people running away from responsibilities.

 - I’ll Lose My Home or Car: Most don’t.
 But it really depends if you want to keep your home and expensive car though.
 You might decide it’s best to give it back.

 - It will Take Years for Bankruptcy to Discharge My Debt: Not true.
 About 70 percent file a chapter 7 bankruptcy.
-In a chapter 7 bankruptcy your debit is typically fully discharged in 90 days.
+In chapter 7 bankruptcy, your debt is typically fully discharged in 90 days.

 - Bankruptcy is No Longer Available: If anyone tells you that, run away.
 They have no clue what they are talking about.
 Legal protection under bankruptcy remains available and is written into the U.S. Constitution.